 The UN's impact on Terragen society should not be underestimated.
 While often derided then and now as bureaucratic and inefficient, it is important to remember that there were no global wars on Earth while the UN existed.
 Indeed until the reign of GAIA, the UN oversaw the least violent period in Earth's long and storied history, the so called 'Long Peace.'
-The First Federation of Hu and AI would borrow freely from the UN and memetic traces can be seen in many First Fed documents and organizations.
+The Federation of Sophonts would borrow freely from the UN and memetic traces can be seen in many First Fed documents and organizations.
 After the First Federation was dissolved, the Second Federation and later the Solsys Organisation were established using many of the same methods and protocols established by the UN long before.

 Even in the current era, several polities style themselves as the 'United Nations of' (ie the United Nations of New Java) or label their militaries 'Peace Keepers.'
 Tellingly, UN headquarters on Manhattan Island is also one the sites preserved by GAIA on Earth with only a few lucky visitors allowed each year.